inabikarilibrary/inalib/inapedia/players/austrian/skipper.md

 # Skipper

-Skipper is an Austrian player, maining Nomash.
+Skipper is an Austrian :austria: player, maining Nomash.

 ## Achievements